naraeingowtham/image_classifier/README.md

 ### By: Naraein Gowtham G A

 ### Project Goal
 For this recruitment task, I built an image classifier to tell the difference between pictures of cats and dogs.
-I was interested in how AI works, and this seemed like a great way to learn the basics.
+I was interested in how AI works and this seemed like a great way to learn the basics.

 ---